Professional Treadmills... Ahh yes, the holy grail of treadmills in both quality and price.

 Best Professional Treadmills

-Now that you know what you need to about a professional treadmill and how it compares to a regular traditional treadmill, let me walk you through the best professional treadmills on the market.
+Now that you know professional treadmills compare to regular ones, let me walk you through the best professional treadmills on the market.

 Best Home Professional Treadmill

-- The warranty is 2 years on the parts, 5 years on the motor, and 15 years on the frame
+The warranty is 2 years on the parts, 5 years on the motor, and close to lifetime frame cover at 15 years

-That’s not saying it’s small, though.
-In fact, it weighs a bit over 300 pounds, and is sturdy enough to allow heavy users weighing up to 400 lbs.
-Now that’s some serious power right there!
+That's not saying it's a small treadmill.
+It still weighs a bit over 300 pounds, and is sturdy enough to allow heavy users weighing up to 400 lbs.
+Now that's some serious power right there!

 This makes it a very beginner-friendly professional treadmill and perfect for home use.